 - Empty the Trash.

-Miscellaneous files are strewn all over the desktop.
+We often end up with miscellaneous files strewn all over the desktop, some of which may be pretty large.
 Cleaning them will help your Mac work faster.
 To clean up desktop manually:

 - Open Finder and click Desktop.